Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Path integrals and continuous matrix product states

 $\Phi(s) = \phi^\dagger R\phi$, and the complex action $S$ is given by

-The case where the auxiliary system is fermionic is identical, except that $\phi$ is a vector of Grassmann fields.
-The expression (\ref{pathcmps}) makes equal sense for quantum systems on $[0,l]$ as for the infinite case $(-\infty, \infty)$.
+This formulation (\ref{pathcmps}) of the one-dimensional cMPS state as a path integral is a natural guiding expression for the generalisation to higher-dimensional scenarios which we describe later (The fermionic case is identical, except that $\phi$ is now a vector of Grassmann fields.
+Of course, both the bosonic and fermionic cases yield exactly the same physical state $|\chi\rangle$, since they coincide on the 1-particle sector).
+Notice that we've dropped the limits from the integrals; the expression (\ref{pathcmps}) makes equal sense for quantum systems on $[0,l]$ as for the infinite case $(-\infty, \infty)$.

+While the use of the auxiliary Fock space and its 1-particle sector to encode the virtual process might seem initially excessive in the one-dimensional scenario, it turns out to be much more flexible in the higher dimensional generalizations.
+There the auxiliary field system has genuine spatial extent, and permits generalizations that are not simply 1-particle sector restrictions.
+The degree to which extending off the 1-particle sector in these models brings new physics and deviates from the discrete tensor network description is at present unclear, and demands further investigation.